MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/analytics-overview.md

 Shows the total number of posts and the average number of posts for the selected data set over time.

-Additionally, organizations based in the United States see an additional line for **Bing Search  trend**.
+Additionally, organizations based in the United States, the United Kingdom, France, Germany, Canada, Australia, Italy, and Spain see an additional line for **Bing Search trend**.
 This line indicates the volume of searches on Bing (on an aggregated, anonymized, and normalized basis) for the keywords in your data set.
 The trend line is scaled from 0-100, with 0 representing very low search volume and 100 representing peak search volumes.
 The peak search volume is defined relatively to its own search volume and therefore not an absolute peak across different search topics.

 > [!NOTE]